QUT-GenAI-Lab/genai-arcade/_posts/2024-10-11-neutral-inputs.markdown

 ## How Are LLMs and Stable Diffusion Related?

-Even though large language models (LLMs) like ChatGPT generate text, and models like Stable Diffusion generate images, they’re built on some of the same ideas — especially the **transformer architecture**.
+Even though large language models (LLMs) like ChatGPT generate text, and models like Stable Diffusion generate images, they’re built on some of the same ideas especially the **transformer architecture**.

 Put simply:

 > **Transformers are pattern-spotters.**
-> They learn from huge amounts of data and get very good at guessing what comes next — whether that’s a word in a sentence or a shape in an image.
+> They learn from huge amounts of data and get very good at guessing what comes next, whether that’s a word in a sentence or a shape in an image.

 - In LLMs, the model learns to guess the next word based on the words that came before.
 - In Stable Diffusion, the model learns to guess what an image should look like, based on patterns in its training data.

-Stable Diffusion also uses a process called **diffusion**, where it starts with random noise and gradually turns it into a clear image — guided by what it has learnt.
+Stable Diffusion also uses a process called **diffusion**, where it starts with random noise and gradually turns it into a clear image, guided by what it has learnt.

 But underneath it all, both systems use **transformers** to understand and generate patterns.
 That’s what connects them.